tf-govstack/mosip-opencrvs/README.md

 # MOSIP OpenCRVS Integration - MOSIP Side Mediator

 ## Overview
-- This repo contains MOSIP side of components in the MOSIP OpenCRVS integration.
-Namely:
+This repo contains following MOSIP side of components for the MOSIP OpenCRVS integration:
   - _MOSIP side OpenCRVS Mediator_ ([`mosip-side-opencrvs-mediator`](./mediator)) receives data from OpenCRVS, creates registration packet, and uploads it to registration processor.
   - _OpenCRVS Registration Processor Stage_ ([`registration-processor-opencrvs-stage`](./registration-processor-opencrvs-stage)) is added as the last stage in MOSIP registration-processor pipeline, to issue the credentials back to OpenCRVS, after registration is successful.

-- This repo is not to be confused with [OpenCRVS side MOSIP Mediator](https://github.com/opencrvs/mosip-mediator/tree/master), which is also part of MOSIP OpenCRVS integration, that receives the credential(UIN) issued by MOSIP, and processes it as required.
+This repo is not to be confused with [OpenCRVS side MOSIP Mediator](https://github.com/opencrvs/mosip-mediator/tree/master), which is also part of MOSIP OpenCRVS integration, that receives the credential(UIN) issued by MOSIP, and processes it as required.

 _This is work-in-progress_.